Julia-ta/TiMBA_outlook/README.md

 5. Install TiMBA in the editable mode
    >pip install -e .

     If the following error occurs: "ERROR: File "setup.py" or "setup.cfg" not found." you might need to update the pip version you use with:
     >python.exe -m pip install --upgrade pip
+6. The package does not come with predefined data.
+To download the default input data along with additional information needed to run TiMBA use the command
+   >timba_load_data